International incidents during the 2006 Lebanon War: United Nations Investigation

+Israeli Investigation

+Israel launched an investigation into the bombing and concluded that the incident was a case of "human error".
+The report says incorrectly copied military maps meant the post was wrongly identified, and Israeli aircraft attacked the post in the belief it was a Hezbollah position.
+Israel's foreign ministry spokesman, Mark Regev, assured that the report concludes the attack was human error and that the UN and relevant countries had been allowed to read the report.
+Israel did not make the report public.

-July 18 email message
+Canadian Investigation and 18 July email message

+In 2008, a Canadian board of inquiry released a report on the attack.
+The report blamed the Israeli Defence Forces for the incident.
+It also stated that both the Israeli military and the UN refused to provide requested documents for the investigation, and Israel failed to make their investigation available to Canadian authorities.
+Instead, Israel provided a summary "which lacked sufficient detail to explore certain issues to their fullest extent."
+Citing "security reasons", the Canadian report was removed from the Canadian government's website under Conservative Prime Minister Stephen Harper and has not been restored as of November 2023.
+Major Paeta Hess-von Kruedener's widow, Cynthia, denounced this decision and accused Prime Minister Harper of shielding Israel.

 In an email dated 18 July received by CTV and published 24 July, the deceased Canadian peacekeeper Major Paeta Hess-von Kruedener, stated: "What I can tell you is this: we have on a daily basis had numerous occasions where our position has come under direct or indirect fire from both artillery and aerial bombing.
 The closest artillery has landed within 2 meters of our position and the closest 1000 lb aerial bomb has landed 100 meters from our patrol base.
 This has not been deliberate targeting, but has rather been due to tactical necessity."

-According to retired Canadian Major General Lewis MacKenzie, interviewed on CBC radio on 26 July, Hess-von Kruedener's phrase 'due to tactical necessity' was "veiled speech in the military.
+According to retired Canadian major general Lewis MacKenzie, interviewed on CBC radio on 26 July, Hess-von Kruedener's phrase "due to tactical necessity" was "veiled speech in the military.
 What he was telling us was Hezbollah fighters were all over his position and the IDF were targeting them."

-However, Major Paeta Hess-von Kruedener's widow Cynthia stated on 29 July that she blamed the IDF for her husband’s death.
+However, von Kruedener's widow stated on 29 July that she blamed the IDF for her husband’s death.
 She said "Why did they bomb the UN site?
-In my opinion, those are precision-guided missiles [so] then that it is intentional.…And that wasn't the only day they were firing on that base.
+In my opinion, those are precision-guided missiles [so] then that it is intentional....And that wasn't the only day they were firing on that base.
 My information from him [her husband] is that week upon week they had been firing on there, bombing near it."

-It has not yet been determined if the munitions were guided or not.
+Memorial

+As of 2023 the base remains in ruins.
+On its grounds is now a memorial consisting of two T-shaped walls with the portraits of the fallen UN peacekeepers hanging from it.
+In 2021, a ceremony was held at the site attended by representatives from the UN and the countries of the victims marking the 15th anniversary of the attack.